lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/02_Questions for them.md

 toc: true
 ---

-It seems to me that the chemist role in the branch is an assisting role,
+It seems to me that the chemist role in the branch is an <mark class = "lemon">assisting</mark> role,

 I assume the chemist review all data.